 Water the root zone thoroughly until the soil is evenly moist.
 I usually water the plant in, wait about 10 minutes, water again, wait 10 minutes again, and repeat until water runs freely out the bottom of the pot.

-It takes a surprising amount of water (at least a gallon, from my experience) to saturate the soil fully the first time.
-Don’t assume that just because the water drains right away on the first watering that the soil is soaked.
+It takes a surprisingly large amount of water (at least a gallon, from my experience) to fully saturate the soil the first time.
+Don’t assume that just because the water drains right away on the first watering that the soil is soaked through.

 Proper watering is the key to success when it comes to growing tomatoes in pots.
-Too little or too much water can stunt your plant’s growth, contribute to blossom end rot, or encourage pests in times of plant stress.
+Too little or too much water can stunt your plant’s growth, contribute to blossom end rot, or encourage pests in times of hot weather or plant stress.

-For those same reasons, water only the root zone (not overhead on the leaves) so you can see exactly how much water your plant is getting each time.
+For those same reasons, water only the root zone with a watering can, garden hose, drip irrigation, or soaker hoses (not overhead on the leaves) so you can see exactly how much water your plant is getting each time.

-Plants in containers tend to dry out more quickly than those in garden beds, so it’s not unusual to water once a day or more as temperatures climb higher.
+Plants in containers tend to dry out more quickly than those in raised beds or in-ground garden beds, so it’s not unusual to water at least once every other day as temperatures climb higher.
 The smaller the pot, the more often you’ll need to water.